Higher Derivative Sigma Models: Introduction

 We use running coupling constants routinely in quantum field theory.
 By defining a scale dependent coupling constant one can sum up a set of quantum corrections which appear at that scale.
 The use of the running coupling constant in physical reactions yields a better perturbative expansion at that scale than does using a coupling defined at very distant scales.

-The running couplings are universal because they are tied to the renormalization of the bare couplings.
-In standard renormalizable theories the running is always logarithmic in the energy scales.
+{ Despite dependence on the renormalization scheme, the running coupling constants appear in all reactions at a given scale because in standard four-dimensional theories the running is tied to the renormalization of the bare couplings.} In standard renormalizable theories the running is logarithmic in the energy scales.
 There are a set of techniques which are used to calculate the beta functions for the couplings which exploit this connection to the divergences of the theory.

-The goal of the present paper is to illustrate how some of these techniques no longer yield physical running couplings when applied to theories which involve higher derivatives, and to propose a solution.
-This problem has been identified and studied in detail in a simple model in recent work by Buccio, Percacci and one of present authors \cite{Buccio:2023lzo}, and we also review that example in Section \ref{Shiftinvariant}.
-We motivate such theories in the next subsection.
+The goal of the present paper is to illustrate how some of these techniques no longer yield physical running couplings when applied to theories which involve higher derivatives, and to propose a solution. {By physical running couplings, we mean the couplings which appear in the physical on-shell amplitudes of the theory.
+In this case, the running has to involve the kinematic variables of the physical amplitudes. } This problem has been identified and studied in detail in a simple model in recent work by Buccio, Percacci and one of present authors \cite{Buccio:2023lzo}, and we also review that example in Section \ref{Shiftinvariant}.
+We have also employed these techniques in the study of the two dimensional $CP(1)$ model \cite{Buccio:2024vaf} and in quadratic gravity \cite{Buccio:2024hys}, in collaboration with Buccio and Percacci.
+We motivate such theories in Section \ref{theories}.
 However, first we describe the general reasons why the calculations in the literature for such theories do not yield physical scale dependent running couplings.